inambioinfo/ngs-autoanalysis/README.md

 This Python tool, `autoanalysis.py`, automatizes:
 - the creation of the run-meta.xml needed for the pipeline to run;
 - runs the different primary analysis pipeline steps;
-- synchronizes the data to the staging server;
+- synchronises the data to the staging server;
 - publishes external data onto the ftp server;
 - and assign each run to the publishing queue in Clarity.

 The list of runs is obtained from the file system; and their status are checked against our internal Clarity LiMS.

-This tool replaces the old Perl `solexa_autoanalysis.pl` written by Kevin Howe and modified/maintained by Ben Davis because all steps of the sequencing pipeline have been standardized and are now using the workflow engine written by Richard Bowers.
+This tool replaces the old Perl `solexa_autoanalysis.pl` written by Kevin Howe and modified/maintained by Ben Davis.
+All steps of the sequencing pipeline have been standardised and are using the workflow engine written by Richard Bowers.

-Tools currently in used on four production servers : sol-srv001/2/3/4 with new cluster `uk-cri-lcst01` for running alignment pipeline:
+Tools currently in used on four production servers : sol-srv001/2/3/4:
 - `autoassignsamples.py`: automatically assign samples to workflow after submission
-- `manageglsevents.py`: run events synchronization for Clarity LiMS
+- `manageglsevents.py`: synchronise run events from sequencers to Clarity LiMS server
 - `manageruns.py`: update run status in run folder by adding `Sequencing.failed` or `Sequencing.completed`
 - `autoanalysis.py`: automatically runs the different primary analysis pipeline steps

 ## Dependencies